klargdev/IaC-ERD-Backend/README.md

     ```
   - Use the IP address shown (e.g., `192.168.1.100`).
   - If using a cloud server, use the public or private IP from your cloud dashboard.
-- Enter your backend server’s SSH username and password.
-- The script can copy your SSH key to the backend for passwordless access.
 - Sit back and watch as your EDR backend is provisioned and configured!

 **7. When it’s done:**